Railslide/railslide-blog/content/anaconda-vs-sublime-python-ide.md

 The first thing that I have to acknowledge is that they are both very good when it comes to code linting and I haven't really noticed any difference on that side.
 So, no matter which one you choose, you can't really go wrong.

+When it comes to the extras Sublime Python IDE is the one that lacks most.
+Although this certainly comes with with the price of less flexibility, it isn't necessary a negative thing.
+Indeed, the strength of Sublime Python IDE is that it works out of the box: just make sure that your project settings point to correct interpreter (I delegate that to [Subvenv](http://github.com/Railslide/subvenv)) and you're ready to go.
+Without any further effort from your side, Sublime Python IDE will provide you with fancy linting icons on the gutter and colored linting marks.
+While the same things can be obtained with Anaconda as well, they still require you to read the docs and tinker with the settings.